davidadrian759/alx-pre_course/0x01-git/README.md

-You are now a Software Engineer
+Working very hard to become a Software Engineer